-- Franciscan monk Luca Pacioli proposed "the problem of points", which asks how one should divide the stakes in an incomplete game. - "Fast forward" to 1654: French mathematicians Blaise Pascal and Pierre de Fermat developed a way to determine the likelihood of each possible result of a simple game (balla, which had fascinated Pacioli). - "Fun" fact: the problem of points led directly to the first mathematical proofs by induction and the development of Pascal's infamous triangle.
+- 1494: Franciscan monk Luca Pacioli proposed "the problem of points"-which asks how one should divide the stakes in an incomplete game. - 1654: French mathematicians Blaise Pascal and Pierre de Fermat developed a way to determine the likelihood of each possible result of a simple game (balla, which had fascinated Pacioli). - \Rightarrow In fact, the problem of points led directly to the first mathematical proofs by induction and the development of Pascal's infamous triangle.